kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 We have the couple of use cases for this, but no config yet:
 - You are migrating from universal to k8s, both zones are in the same AZ and I would like to move traffic gradually from one to another
-- You have have some zone with testing or preview environment and you would like to handle live traffic on it for testing.
-Is it a use case for locality aware lb?
-Or should this be done with MeshHTTPRoute?
+- You have some zone with testing or preview environment, and you would like to handle live traffic on it for testing.

-The question is if we really need it, or can this be done currently in some other way?
+**This is not the locality aware load balancing responsibility, and should be configured using `MeshHttpRoute`**

 ### Implementation